sanath-kumara/sanath-kumara.github.io/_posts/2024-08-04-difference-between-microprocessors-and-microcontrollers.md

 layout: post
 title: Difference Between Microprocessors and Microcontrollers
 date: 2024-08-01 16:40:16
-description: In the world of embedded systems and computing, the terms "microprocessor" and "microcontroller" often come up, and while they might sound similar, they serve different purposes and have distinct characteristics.
+description: In the world of embedded systems and computing, the terms microprocessor and microcontroller often come up, and while they might sound similar, they serve different purposes and have distinct characteristics.
 Let's delve into the key differences between these two crucial components.
 tags:
 categories: Microcontrollers
 featured: true